-You can use the “star” mechanism to build a to-do list.
-When someone mentions a task or message that needs attention, click the star icon next to the timestamp.
-You can then view all of your starred items by clicking the star icon in the top right corner of the application.Add a star to a conversation to include it in your to-do list.
+You can use the “save” mechanism to build a to-do list.
+When someone mentions a task or message that needs attention, hover over the message and click the save icon.
+You can then view all of your saved items by clicking the save icon near the top of your left sidebar.

-I like to collect stars during the day and then process them during task-switching moments or during dedicated time for cleaning and communicating.
-When I see a non-critical error or an interesting-looking announcement I’d like to follow up with later , I star it and get back to work.
+I like to save items during the day and then process them during task-switching moments or during dedicated time for cleaning and communicating.
+When I see a non-critical error or an interesting-looking announcement I’d like to follow up with later , I save it and get back to work.

-When Leah posts our fabulous Monday video, for example, I star it and watch it during my next break.
+When Leah posts our fabulous Monday video, for example, I save it and watch it during my next break.
 This keeps me from feeling like I have to drop what I’m doing to watch it immediately, or having to remember to scroll back later in the day to find it.
-When I’ve finished watching it, I “un-star” it to consider it done.
+When I’ve finished watching it, I “un-save” it to consider it done.

 2. Talk to yourself!